lady-h-world/My_Garden/reading_pages/Secret_Guest/secret_guest.md

 🌱 Much like Hanashiro's power to craft deceptive appearances, data science holds the ability to [generate counterfeits using GANs >>][3].

-🌱 To be as knowledgeable as Hanashiro, you can get the latest knowledge from the power of web mining.
+🌱 Like Hanashiro's cosmos of knowledge, you can [build an app empowered by AI][4].

 Let's go and collect the sprouts now!